 - For SIP terminal devices in the LAN (SIP telephone or SIP softphone), the domain is entered in the configuration.
 There is no need for an entry as a SIP user in the configuration of the LANCOM.
-This variant is known as "automatic registration". - The domain cannot be entered into ISDN terminal equipment; instead, ISDN users have to be registered in the LANCOM configuration with a corresponding entry as an ISDN user. - To prevent unknown subscribers from registering, authentication at the SIP proxy can be set as a prerequisite to local registration (local authentication).
+This variant is known as "automatic registration". - The domain cannot be entered into ISDN terminal equipment; instead, ISDN users have to be registered in the LANCOM configuration with a corresponding entry as an ISDN user (→ Dynamic ISDN users at point-to-point connections). - To prevent unknown subscribers from registering, authentication at the SIP proxy can be set as a prerequisite to local registration (local authentication).
 In this case, an entry as a SIP or ISDN user in the LANCOM configuration is essential.

-Only SIP users in the LAN can be automatically registered without entering a password.
+Automatic registration without entering a password is restricted to the SIP users in the LAN.
 SIP users in the WAN require an appropriate user entry and authentication by password.